 - Does this contract offer reliable goods or services or money?

 - Was the agreement oral or written?
 (Depending on the contract level, some agreements must be written even if agreed upon orally.)

 - Has any language agreed upon orally been excluded?
 If so, why?

 - Has any language that was agreed upon in writing been rejected orally?
 If so, why?

 TIMELY LEGAL ACTION IS CRITICAL IN BROWARD COUNTY

-For written contracts, according to the Florida Bar, a company involved in a dispute must file a lawsuit within five years during the time-frame that the written agreement was completed and signed by both parties.
+For written contracts in Fort Lauderdale, according to the Florida Bar, a Broward company involved in a dispute must file a lawsuit within five years during the time-frame that the written agreement was completed and signed by both parties.
 For an oral contract, the time-frame is four years.
-Enforcement of a contract should occur within one year’s time, and should include details of what would happen in the event of a disagreement.
+Enforcement of a written agreement should occur within one year's time, and should include details of what would happen in the event of a disagreement.
 Examples of items both parties can agree upon beforehand:

 - a disagreement would be settled by a jury

 - which party will pay attorney fees